 What is Smishing?

-Have you ever received a text message claiming to be from your bank that asks you to click on a link or enter personal information?
+Have you ever received a text message claiming to be from your bank asking you to click on a link or enter personal information?
 If so, you may have been the target of a smishing attack.
-Smishing – a portmanteau of “SMS” and “phishing”—uses text messages instead of emails like phishing does in order to steal sensitive information by tricking people into responding with confidential data.
+Smishing – a combination of “SMS” and “phishing” – uses text messages instead of e-mails like phishing does to steal sensitive information by tricking people into responding with confidential information.

-Smishing works similarly to phishing, but instead of using email messages, it uses text messages.
-Cybercriminals send out a text messages pretending to be from a legitimate entity, such as a bank or other financial institution.
-The texts often contain links that lead victims to malicious websites or ask them to enter personal information.
-Once the victim enters their data, it is sent directly to the criminal who can use it for identity theft and financial fraud.
+Smishing works the same as phishing, but text messages are used instead of e-mail messages.
+Cybercriminals send text messages pretending to come from a legitimate entity, such as a bank or other financial institution.
+The texts often contain links that direct victims to malicious Web sites or ask them to enter personal information.
+Once the victim enters their information, it is sent directly to the criminal, who can use it for identity theft and financial fraud.

-There are certain signs that may indicate that you are being targeted by a smishing scam.
-Most notably, any text message asking for personal information should be viewed with suspicion; no reputable company will ever ask you to confirm your account details via an SMS.
-Additionally, any SMS containing spelling errors or grammatical mistakes is likely suspect.
-Most companies take great care when crafting their communications.
-Finally, any message containing suspicious links should be avoided at all costs.
-These links could lead directly to malicious websites designed to steal your data.
+Certain signs may indicate that you are the target of a smishing scam.
+For example, any text message asking for personal information should be viewed with suspicion.
+No reputable company will ever ask you to confirm your account information via text message.
+In addition, any text message with spelling or grammatical errors is likely to be suspect.
+Most companies take great care with their communications.
+Finally, any message with suspicious links should be avoided at all costs; these links can lead directly to malicious websites designed to steal your data.

-The best way to protect yourself against smishing scams is to exercise caution when responding (or not responding) to unsolicited text messages.
-If you receive a suspicious-looking message purporting to be from one of your service providers or banks, contact them directly via another channel—such as the telephone—to verify the authenticity of the message before taking any action.
-Additionally, make sure that your mobile device has up-to-date anti-malware software installed in order to detect and remove any malicious applications that may have been installed without your knowledge as part of a smishing attack.
+The best way to protect yourself from smishing scams is to be careful when responding (or not responding) to unsolicited text messages.
+If you receive a suspicious-looking message supposedly from one of your service providers or banks, contact them directly through another channel – such as phone – to verify the authenticity of the message before taking action.
+In addition, make sure your mobile device has up-to-date anti-malware software installed to detect and remove malicious applications that may have been installed without your knowledge as part of a smishing attack.

 Conclusion:

-Smishing is an increasingly common form of cybercrime that uses SMS messages instead of emails in order to trick victims into providing confidential information such as passwords and credit card numbers.
-To stay ahead of the game when it comes to protecting yourself against smishers, always be on alert for any suspicious-looking messages, and never click on links included in those messages!
-Additionally, make sure that you have anti-malware software installed on all your mobile devices so they can detect and remove malicious applications before they cause too much damage.
-By following these simple tips, you can help keep yourself safe from potential smishers!
+Smishing is an increasingly common form of cybercrime that uses text messages instead of emails to trick victims into providing confidential information such as passwords and credit card numbers.
+To protect yourself from smishers, always be alert for suspicious-looking messages and never click on links in them!
+In addition, make sure you have anti-malware software installed on all your mobile devices so they can detect and remove malicious applications before they do too much damage.
+With these simple tips, you can protect yourself from potential smishers!

 Get in touch

-Learn more about our smishing test options here.
+Learn more about our smishing test here.
 Is this not what you’re looking for?
-Don’t panic, we of course also work on a per-item basis.
+Don’t panic, we also work by item, of course.
 Please contact us using the form below.
-We’ll be happy to answer all your questions!
+We are happy to answer all your questions!